How can VDI or Desktop As a Service help me solve remote work

 VDI products allow for the virtualization of these costly workstations, as well as individual applications.
 Immediately, you will save a ton on hardware costs alone.

 Remote work also provides additional security opportunities, as your employees won’t be connecting to the office’s network.
-Clicks are being sent back and forth from the virtual infrastructure machine without threat of interference.
+Clicks are being sent back and forth from the virtual infrastructure machine without the threat of interference.

 Virtual Desktop Infrastructure is helpful when it comes to fighting off phishing attacks.
 Instead of having to install programming on each individual desktop computer, IT services can roll out the programming automatically through the virtual centralization of technology.